smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 6.1 to 7.0/index.md

 ### Webengine Projection Support

-A new `WEB_VIEW` appHMIType and template layout was added which will allow apps to render a template independent view in a browser environment with javascript and HTML.
+A new `WEB_VIEW` `appHMIType` and template layout was added which will allow apps to render a template-independent view in a browser environment with JavaScript and HTML.

 ```
 <enum name="AppHMIType">